lokesh8772/Geo_obsidian_vault/Polity/subordinate court.md

 3. recommended by HC for appointment. appointed by governor in consultation with HC.

-district judge > subordinate judge > mus
+district judge > subordinate judge > munsiff session judge > chief judicial magistrate > judicial magistrate.